awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

 1. Choose **Get Started** if you are new to the console, or **Quick Links** from the left navigation menu\.
 Choose **Set up with sample apps**\.

 1. For **Step 1: Stack Details**, keep the default stack name or enter your own\.
-Optionally, you can specify the following:
+Optionally, you can do the following:
-   + **Display name** — Type a name to display for the stack \(maximum of 100 characters\)\.
+   + **Display name** — Enter a name to display for the stack \(maximum of 100 characters\)\.
    + **Description**— Keep the default description or enter your own \(maximum of 256 characters\)\.
    + **Redirect URL** — Specify a URL to which users are redirected after their streaming sessions end\.
-   + **Feedback URL** — Specify a URL to which users are redirected after they click the Send Feedback link to submit feedback about their application streaming experience\.
+   + **Feedback URL** — Specify a URL to which users are redirected after they click the **Send Feedback** link to submit feedback about their application streaming experience\.
 If you do not specify a URL, this link is not displayed\.
    + **Tags** — Choose **Add Tag**, and type the key and value for the tag\.
 To add more tags, repeat this step as needed\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.

-1. For **Step 1: Stack Details**, under **Network Access Endpoints \(Optional\)**, you can create a private link, which is an [interface VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) \(interface endpoint\), in your virtual private cloud \(VPC\)\.
-To start creating the interface endpoint, select ** Create PrivateLink**\.
+   + **VPC Endpoints \(Advanced\)** — You can create a private link, which is an [interface VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) \(interface endpoint\), in your virtual private cloud \(VPC\)\.
+To start creating the interface endpoint, select ** Create VPC Endpoint**\.
 Selecting this link opens the VPC console\.
 To finish creating the endpoint, follow steps 3 through 6 in *To create an interface endpoint*, in [Creating and Streaming from Interface VPC Endpoints](creating-streaming-from-interface-vpc-endpoints.md)\.

      After you create the interface endpoint, you can use it to keep streaming traffic within your VPC\.
+   + **Embed AppStream 2\.0 \(Optional\)** — To embed an AppStream 2\.0 streaming session in a webpage, specify the domain to host the embedded streaming session\.
+Embedded streaming sessions are only supported over HTTPS \[TCP port 443\]\.
+**Note**
+You must meet prerequisites and perform additional steps to configure embedded AppStream 2\.0 streaming sessions\.
+For more information, see [Embed AppStream 2\.0 Streaming Sessions](embed-streaming-sessions.md)\.

 1. Choose **Next**\.

 1. For **Step 2: Choose Image**, a sample image is already selected\.
 The image contains pre\-installed open\-source applications for evaluation purposes\.
 Choose **Next**\.

-1. For **Step 3: Configure Fleet**, we recommend that you keep the default values and choose **Next**\.
+1. For **Step 3: Configure Fleet**, we recommend that you keep any default values that are provided\.
 You can change most of these values after fleet creation\.
    + **Choose instance type** — Choose the instance type that matches the performance requirements of your applications\.
 All streaming instances in your fleet launch with the instance type that you select\.
 For more information, see [AppStream 2\.0 Instance Families](instance-types.md)\.
    + **Fleet type** — Choose the fleet type that suits your use case\.
 The fleet type determines its immediate availability and how you pay for it\.
    + **Maximum session duration in minutes** — Choose the maximum amount of time that a streaming session can remain active\.
 If users are still connected to a streaming instance five minutes before this limit is reached, they are prompted to save any open documents before being disconnected\.
 After this time elapses, the instance is terminated and replaced by a new instance\.